theBlackBoxSociety/CodeCrashCourses/PROCESSING.md

 *---[ A crashcourse in Code]---*
-# generatieve kunst, PROCESSING & Axidraw
+# Generatieve kunst, PROCESSING & Axidraw

 > “The idea becomes a machine that makes the art.”
 — Sol LeWitt, 1967.